Can You Refinance With No Income Verification in 2025?

 In this article (Skip to...)

-Also known as a no doc mortgage or a stated income loan, a no income verification refinance is a type of mortgage refinance that does not require the borrower to provide proof of income.
+A no-income verification refinance, sometimes called a no-doc refinance or stated income loan, is a type of mortgage refinance that doesn’t require borrowers to submit traditional proof of income.

 Verify your refinance eligibility.
 Start here